Providing Ready-To-Use Leadership Tools. Sign-up for Free Tools

 - Horace Flether

 Some people learn to camouflage their worries and fears.
 The problem with this strategy is that your fears do not weaken or go away when you simply hide them from the outside world.
 Rather, these fears will grow stronger until you force yourself to deal with them head on.

 Most of us think of the wonderful things we would do as part of our performance action plan if we could only get rid of the worries, the annoyances, the disturbances, and the larger things that defeat our worthy ambitions.

 Yet, the real test we must take is whether we can fulfill our purposes to the letter; carry out our life plan superbly in spite of all the things that are apparently trying to detour us.

-Are you going to create a performance action plan for a bette life, or are you going to give up and mope and whine, and go about your life wearing a long sad face; giving others the message that your life has been a supreme disappointment?
+Are you going to create a performance action plan for a better life, or are you going to give up, mope and whine, and go about your life wearing a long sad face; giving others the message that your life has been a supreme disappointment?

 If you want to make the most of your life, you must learn quickly to accept the inevitable, however disagreeable, painful or distressing - and to do so not with a frown but with a grateful smiling face.
-In other words, you must acquire the grace and strength and security of a poised mind.
+In other words, you must acquire the grace and strength and security of a poised, thoughtful and determined mind.